GoogleCloudPlatform/rad-lab/README.md

 # RAD Lab alpha fold module

 RAD Lab enables users to deploy infrastructure on Google Cloud Platform (GCP) to support specific use cases.
 Infrastructure is created and managed through [Terraform](https://www.terraform.io/) in conjunction with support scripts written in Python.

-Alphafold module deployment with radlab craetes a gcp project for researchers, enables Vertex AI APIs and deploys the alphafold container as a notebook in Vertex AI platform workbench.
+Bio-pharma organizations can now leverage the groundbreaking protein folding system, AlphaFold, with Vertex AI Alphafold module deployment with radlab craetes a gcp project for researchers, enables Vertex AI APIs and deploys the alphafold container as a notebook in Vertex AI platform workbench.
+We provide a customized Docker image in Artifact Registry, with preinstalled packages for launching a notebook instance in Vertex AI Workbench and prerequisites for running AlphaFold.

 ## GCP Products/Services